Content marketing campaigns are intricately woven, multifaceted roads that work together for a common cause—at least, they should be.

 It’s not enough to simply write large quantities of content and hope for the best.

-There are several types of content, which I’ve broken down into three major categories, each of which has advantages and disadvantages that can be molded together to form one cohesive strategy.
+There are several types of content, which I’ve broken down into three major categories, each of which has advantages and disadvantages that can be molded together to form one cohesive content strategy — that works particularly well for software & SaaS companies.

 I’ve designated these types of content as “big,” “medium,” or “small,” but these words don’t necessarily describe the content’s length as much as they describe the content’s depth.